Copyright (c) 2025 Sigrun May,

 def from_yaml(cls, path: str) -> DatasetConfig:

-"""Load from YAML and validate via the same 'before' pipeline.
+"""Load from YAML and validate via the same pipeline."""

 import yaml # local import to keep core dependencies lean